 Photo Credit: @Carmel by the Sea Tourism

 This charming beach town is known for its quaint cottages, art galleries (over 80), and European-style architecture, which creates a fairy-tale-like ambience.
-The beach itself boasts white sand and local rivers and parks are ideal for birdwatching, kayaking, and hiking, especially at the Carmel River State Beach.
-Lifeguard services are not provided at Carmel by the Sea.
+The streets are lined with windswept cypress trees and more than 80 art galleries, and the white-sand beach at the bottom of Ocean Avenue is as beautiful as any in California.
+The Carmel River and nearby state parks are ideal for birdwatching, kayaking, and hiking.
+Lifeguard services are not provided at Carmel-by-the-Sea, so swimmers should use their own judgment.
+Street parking is available throughout the village, though weekends fill quickly.

 Hilton Head